D. On How to Undergo Judgment and Chastisement, and Trials and Refinement

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Those Who Are to Be Made Perfect Must Undergo Refinement

-377. While undergoing trials, even when you do not know what God wants to do and what work He wants to accomplish, you should know that God’s intentions for mankind are always good.
+377. While undergoing trials, even when you do not know what God wants to do and what work He wants to accomplish, you should know that God’s thoughts for mankind are always good.
 If you pursue Him with a true heart then He will never leave you, and in the end He will surely perfect you, and bring people to an appropriate destination.
-Regardless of how God is currently testing people, there will come a day when He will provide people with an appropriate outcome and give them the appropriate retribution based on what they have done.
+Regardless of how God is currently trying people, there will come a day when He will provide people with an appropriate outcome and give them the appropriate retribution based on what they have done.
 God will not lead people to a certain point and then just cast them aside and ignore them.
 This is because God is trustworthy.
 At this stage, the Holy Spirit is doing the work of refinement.
 He is refining every single person.
 In the steps of work that were constituted by the trial of death and the trial of chastisement, refinement was carried out through words.
 For people to experience God’s work, they must first understand His current work and how mankind should cooperate.
 Indeed, this is something that everyone should understand.
 No matter what God does, whether it be refinement or even if He is not speaking, not a single step of God’s work falls in line with mankind’s notions.
 Each step of His work shatters and breaks through people’s notions.
 This is His work.
 But you must believe that, since God’s work has reached a certain stage, He will not put all mankind to death no matter what.
-He gives both promises and blessings to mankind, and all those who pursue Him will be able to gain His blessings, but those who do not will be cast aside by God.
+He gives both promises and blessings to mankind, and all those who pursue Him will be able to gain His blessings, but those who do not will be eliminated by God.
 This depends on your pursuit.
 Regardless of anything else, you must believe that when God’s work is concluded, every single person will have a suitable destination.
 God has provided mankind with beautiful aspirations, but without pursuit they are unattainable.
 You should be able to see this now—God’s refinement and His chastisement of people is His work, but people, for their part, must pursue a change in disposition at all times.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 God’s Work and Man’s Practice